 If you created the Key pair in the dashboard, a .pem file was automatically downloaded to your computer.
 Move that file into your ~/.ssh/ directory.

-- Move that from your /Downloads directory into your ~/.ssh directory:
+- Move the file from your /Downloads directory into your ~/.ssh directory:

 - Change the permissions to 600

-- You can now log in while specifying that file name:
+- Run the following command to log in while specifying the file name:

 If you created the Key pair on your local computer